VungDo404/boilerplate/README.md

 🎨 **Modern & Responsive UI:**  Enjoy a clean and minimalist user interface designed for optimal usability across all devices.

+📦 Object Storage for File Uploads (MinIO): The API uses MinIO with S3 compatibility, allowing seamless integration with Amazon S3 or any S3-compatible storage.

 📚 **API Documentation with Swagger:**  Generate interactive and up-to-date API documentation automatically with Swagger.
 Simplify API exploration and integration for both frontend developers and external consumers.